Dear reader, yesterday I published a piece on Oxley mostly for a foreign audience.

 The Old Man.
 Shouldn’t LKY shoulder at least a bit of the blame?
 For somebody so decisive in life, he has proved frustratingly ambiguous in death.
 He flip-flopped over including the demolition clause in his will.
 He gave each kid an equal share of his estate; but, knowing that they disagreed over the fate of the Oxley Road house, he gave the property to Lee Hsien Loong but placed his demolition desire, legally, in the hands of the executors, Lee Hsien Yang and Lee Wei Ling, the only one to live there.
 Settle your differences, he seems to have been saying.

-The Old Man, clearly, was never able to reconcile his two competing morals: on the one hand, shunning iconoclasm (destroy the house), and on the other, realising that the state’s interests must always supersede the individual’s (let the government decide).
+The Old Man, clearly, was never able to reconcile his two competing morals: on the one hand, shunning monuments (destroy the house), and on the other, realising that the state’s interests must always supersede the individual’s (let the government decide).

 I suspect, given what we now know about his squabbling children, that he may not have died in peace.
 Which is sad.